 About The Duchess of Cambridge

-The Duchess of Cambridge is a committed champion of issues related to children’s mental health and emotional wellbeing.
+As part of Her Royal Highness's work around the early years, The Duchess of Cambridge is a committed champion of issues related to children’s mental health and emotional wellbeing.
 Her Royal Highness has worked to bring wider public attention to the fact that issues facing children today such as addiction, poverty, abuse, neglect, loss and illness of family members, can have a long-lasting and traumatic impact if left unsupported.
-In particular she has highlighted the need for open and honest conversations about the subject to try and combat stigma, and also the importance of early intervention mental health support for young people, to tackle these issues at the earliest possible stage, so that children have the brightest possible futures, as they deserve.
+Moreover, academic research has shown conclusively that early childhood trauma will affect mental health long into adulthood, with significant costs to individuals, their families, society and the economy.

 It is our duty, as parents and as teachers, to give all children the space to build their emotional strength and provide a strong foundation for their future